 - Lack self-discipline and if you're bad at getting it done by yourself

 - You are looking for a push button way of mastering a skill

-Guitar Tricks has courses for beginners, intermediate, and advanced players.
+Guitar Tricks has great beginner courses, and more advanced content for intermediate and advanced players.
 It is clear if you have never played guitar you can get started right away on this website.

 They begin with the foundation explanations of tuning and holding positions and build into various styles of playing and picking.

 They work on country and blues first as these are often the easiest for a beginning student.
 Their lesson library is huge (11,000 lessons)

 Sample Video Lessons from Guitar Tricks - Find more lessons here

 - You will not find an easier course than Guitar Tricks

 - Thousands of step-by-step lessons structured in a logical way